miketownsend/data-dimensions/README.md

 ### sortKey {required}
 A key for lodash _.sortBy.
 The dataPoints array of each series will be sorted after each change in data (add, remove, filter).
+### sortFnc {required}
+A function for lodash _.sortBy.
+The dataPoints array of each series will be sorted after each change in data (add, remove, filter).

 # Dimension API